arnavgautam/TreeHacks2015/HOLs/HOL-HadoopOnWindowsAzure/HOL.md

 	_Obtaining the account keys_

-	> **Note:** Account keys are used by applications to access your Windows Azure Marketplace dataset subscriptions.
+	> **Note:** Account keys are used by applications to access your Microsoft Azure Marketplace dataset subscriptions.

 <a name="Ex3Task2" />
 #### Task 2 -  Subscribing to Crime Data and Building a Query ####

-In this task, you will subscribe to crime data in the Windows Azure Marketplace, and you will build a query that will be used in the following tasks for importing data.
+In this task, you will subscribe to crime data in the Microsoft Azure Marketplace, and you will build a query that will be used in the following tasks for importing data.

 1. Click on the **Data** menu icon in the middle of the menu bar near the top of the page.
 Enter "crime" into the search the marketplace box on the upper right of the page and **Enter**.